gebruabrha125207/Humble-Superhero-API/server-BE/README.md

 8.API Documentation: Provide clear and structured API documentation using Swagger or Postman for easy adoption.

-9. Input Sanitization:- Use escape() from express-validator to prevent XSS attacks and ensure safe user input handling.
+9.Input Sanitization:- Use escape() from express-validator to prevent XSS attacks and ensure safe user input handling.

-10. Use express.json() Instead of body-parser

-Since Express 4.16+, express.json() can be used instead of body-parser.json() for handling JSON payloads, reducing dependencies and improving efficiency.
+10.Use express.json() Instead of body-parser:-Since Express 4.16+, express.json() can be used instead of body-parser.json() for handling JSON payloads, reducing dependencies and improving efficiency.